JoaoRodrigues/sc-teaching/intermediate-python-2020/index.md

 Reading (or writing) file in Python is done with the `open` function, which returns a _file object_.
 These file objects have methods such as `read()` or `readline()` that fetch the contents of the file, in bulk or one line at a time.
 Alternatively, because file objects act as iterators, you can also simply loop through them as if they were a list, getting one line for each iteration.

 The obvious argument to the `open` function is the path to the file we want to read from or write to.
-Python 3.4 introduced `pathlib`, a module that simplified handling paths across different operating systems.
+Python 3.4 introduced [pathlib](https://docs.python.org/3/library/pathlib.html), a module that simplified handling paths across different operating systems.
 In addition, Path objects support opening/closing operations.
-Combined with the `with` statement, a manager to handle opening/closing the underlying file object, opening and reading files in a safe and cross-platform way boils down to a couple of lines.
+Combined with the [with](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement) statement, a manager to handle opening/closing the underlying file object, opening and reading files in a safe and cross-platform way boils down to a couple of lines.

 Let's use `pathlib` and `with` to open our database file in our `create_database` function.
 Start by importing `pathlib` at the top of the file, keeping in mind that imports should be listed alphabetically: